How Does VoIP Work

 While many VoIP companies offer a less expensive alternative to the phone company they do not offer high speed internet service.
 This is where it can get a little confusing.
 You get your high speed internet access from your phone company, your cable television provider, or a satellite provider.
 So, in some cases, to save money from using the phone company you still have to use the phone company.
 However many cable television companies are using VoIP as a chance to get customers complete packages of cable television and telephone service all by using their cable connection.
 It is catching on all over the country.

-- Category: News
+- News

 - Calling Cards Are Great For Everyone